randyzwitch/ECharts.jl/README.md

 Documentation: [http://randyzwitch.com/ECharts.jl/](http://randyzwitch.com/ECharts.jl/)

-8/28/2018: Currently, Julia supports 0.7, but only through Jupyter Notebook.
-Supporting Juno, the REPL and other environments planned.
+9/6/2018: Currently, Julia supports 0.7 and 1.0 through Jupyter Notebook and the REPL.
+Supporting Juno and VSCode are planned in the future as WebIO.jl allows